Quick links

 When using Media throughout your project, it is important to keep accessibility in mind.
 Standards allows you to include meta descriptions for both Media elements, and the Files themselves.

-What meta descriptions are
+What image descriptions are

-Meta descriptions are short text based statements that describe the subject or the meaning of visual content, and are programmed to display when that visual content is not available, such as when browsing with a screen reader.
+Image descriptions are short text based statements that describe the subject or the meaning of visual content, and are programmed to display when that visual content is not available, such as when browsing with a screen reader.

 How descriptions are displayed